-Here’s a preview of the most important social media tools a library can use to create a presence in the community.
+Creating a simple marketing plan and focusing on a few promotional channels is the best way to improve your library’s presence in the community and make people aware of its existence.
+Here’s a preview of the most important channels a library can use to create a presence in the community.

 Since you have all these events organized at the library and people are introducing and presenting various topics interesting for the library’s patrons, why not transform these learnings in a blog post and make them available to a broader audience?
 This way, you can raise the readers’ interest in future events and offer educational content that people are really interested.